jonathannocek/pga-data-analysis/README.md

 - Data cleaning in a Pandas dataframe
 - Data visualizations using Pandas and Seaborn
 - Regressions using Scikit-learn
-- How to properly analyize data
+- How to properly analyze data

 ## Dataset